Taufred/ChatbotRasa/data/nlu.md

 - Can I work here?
 - Where can I apply for a job?
 - Do you have any open positions?
+- I want to apply for a job

 ## intent:ask_for_form
 - Do you have a form
 - Can I fill out a form
 - Where can I apply?
 - Where can I submit my application?
+- Please give me the [application](subject) form
+- Please redirect me

 ## intent:book_session
 - Can I book an expert session?
 - I would like to talk to an expert
 - Do you have someone that knows more?
 - Who can I talk to about this?
 - I'd like to book a meeting

 ## intent:ask_faq
 - Tell me about [AI](subject)